 - dev\group: Names a group of paired logical volumes.
 A command is executed for all corresponding volumes according to this group name. - dev\name: Names the paired logical volume within a group (i.e., name of the special file or unique logical volume).
-The name of paired logical volume must be different than the "dev name" on another group.
+The name of paired logical volume must be different than the "dev name" on another group. - Port#: Defines the RAID storage system port number of the volume that corresponds with the dev\name volume. - For details about specifying Port#, see Specifying Port# (on page 90) below. - Target ID: Defines the SCSI/fibre target ID number of the physical volume on the specified port. - LU#: Defines the SCSI/fibre logical unit number (LU#) of the physical volume on the specified target ID and port. - For Fibre Channel, if the TID and LU# displayed on the system are different from the TID in the fibre address conversion table, then use the TID and LU# indicated by the raidscan command in the CCI configuration definition file.

-- Port#: Defines the RAID storage system port number of the volume that corresponds with the dev name volume. - For details about specifying Port#, see Specifying Port# (on page 89) below. - Target ID: Defines the SCSI/fibre target ID number of the physical volume on the specified port. - LU#: Defines the SCSI/fibre logical unit number (LU#) of the physical volume on the specified target ID and port. - For Fibre Channel, if the TID and LU# displayed on the system are different from the TID in the fibre address conversion table, then use the TID and LU# indicated by the raidscan command in the CCI configuration definition file. - MU# for ShadowImage/Copy-on-Write Snapshot: Defines the mirror unit number (0 to 2) if using redundant mirror for the identical LU on ShadowImage.
+• MU# for ShadowImage/Copy-on-Write Snapshot: Defines the mirror unit number (0 to 2) if using redundant mirror for the identical LU on ShadowImage.
 If this number is omitted it is assumed to be zero (0).
 The cascaded mirroring of the S-VOL is expressed as virtual volumes using the mirror descriptors (MU#1 to 2) in the configuration definition file.
 The MU#0 of a mirror descriptor is used for connection of the S-VOL. The mirror descriptor (MU#0 to 2) can be used on ShadowImage and Copy-on-Write Snapshot.
+MU#3 to 63 can be used only on Copy-on-Write Snapshot.